Real-time Spatial Retrieval Augmented Generation for Urban Environments: Results and use cases

-The sequence diagram of Figure \ref{fig:seq_diag1} illustrates an example of the interactions among five components of the system: user, front end, context broker, IoT Agents, and LLM, to manage NGSI-LD entities and respond to user queries dynamically.
-The process begins with the user interacting with a map on the front end, performing actions such as zooming in or moving, which triggers the front end to request relevant POIs from the FIWARE context broker to be displayed.
-The context broker returns the requested POIs in NGSI-LD format.
-Concurrently, the context broker engages in continuous parallel actions with IoT Agents to load or remove POIs based on real-time data from IoT devices.
-When the user asks a question, the front end sends a geo query to the context broker with the current map coordinates, which returns the current POIs placed in the current zoom and position parameters.
-The front end then forwards the user's question along with the POIs data to the LLM API for processing.
+The process begins with the user interacting with a map on the front end, performing actions such as zooming in or moving.
+When the user asks a question, the front end sends a geo query to the context broker with the current map coordinates, which returns the current entities placed in the current zoom and position parameters.
+The front end then forwards the user's question along with the NGSI-LD entities to the LLM API for processing.
 The LLM API returns an answer, which the front end displays to the user.
-This sequence effectively demonstrates how user interactions with a map interface can dynamically retrieve and update POIs, and handle user queries by leveraging a context broker, large language model APIs, and real-time data integration from IoT agents.
-In this case, and for the sake of simplicity of the evaluations, we are not using either IoT agents or Draco because we have preloaded all the entities in the context broker.
+Spatial RAG can be combined with semantic RAG by introducing a retrieval phase restricted to entities within the selected area.
+In addition, reranking can be applied to further refine the set of entities provided to the LLM.
+For the sake of simplicity of the evaluations, we are not using either IoT agents or Draco because we have preloaded all the entities in the context broker.
 This simplification does not affect the results and the validation of IoT agents and Draco in smart cities has already been addressed in other studies \cite{10.1007/978-3-031-60796-7-12, 9346030}.